↑

 4. Shred the carrots.
 I like to use a handheld grater for this.
 Once you’ve shredded them, they can turn brown quickly, so I like to cover them with a damp paper towel.

-6. Heat the rice and assemble the bowl by spreading the rice in the bottom and adding the shrimp, peas, chickpeas, and carrots.
+6. Heat the rice and assemble the bowl by spreading the rice on the bottom and adding the shrimp, peas, chickpeas, and carrots.
 Drizzle with the sauce and garnish with additional parsley, if desired.

 • Spend a little time once a week prepping the ingredients you use the most.
 For me, that’s scallions, Italian parsley, shredded carrots, and cabbage.
 Doing this will help you prepare quick meals like this throughout the week.

-• If using freshly cooked or purchased shrimp, consume within three days.
+• If using leftover shrimp, it needs to be eaten immediately.
+If using freshly cooked or purchased shrimp, consume within three days.

 If you’ve tried this shrimp rice bowl recipe or any recipe on my site, please leave a comment below!